-Are you a freelancer who needs to charge and register VAT in Germany?
+Are you a freelancer who needs to charge and report VAT in Germany?
 With a number of taxes that freelancers have to deal with, VAT can be quite confusing.
-Here is A Guide to VAT for Freelancers in Germany.
+Here is a quick guide to VAT for freelancers in Germany.

 Everyone knows it.
 Everyone pays it.
-As a consumer, you see it on every item you purchase.
 You know that you cannot avoid it. 😉

 We’re talking about the much confusing Value-Added Tax or VAT in Germany.